 3. Start funding your investment ISA

 Do your initial research carefully and aim to load up your investment ISA with shares and funds that you believe in.
-Along with that, consider holding those shares and funds for the longer run.
+Along with that, consider holding those shares and funds for the long-run.
 It typically doesn’t work out well when you chop and change every time a stock dips or if there is a wider market correction.

 Should you switch ISA providers?